Professor Tom Moore, BA, MA, PhD, PGCERT, FSA

 The massive complexes, known as ‘oppida’, which appeared at the end of the Iron Age, represent a fundamental social transformation in European Prehistory.
-Often regarded as the first towns, these developments have often been studied in isolation.
-My research seeks to explore the comparative context of these developments, for example with low-density urbanism elsewhere in the world.
-Two major project are reassessing the complexes, taking a landscape approach to understand their role, origins and place within wider settlement patterns.
-(1) Examining the nature of Late Iron Age urbanism in Gaul: Through survey and excavation, this project has sought to understand the nature of the environs of the famous oppidum of Bibracte in Burgundy, France.
-The discovery of a massive, contemporary unenclosed complex at Sources de l’Yonne, close to Bibracte, is demonstrating the more complex nature of the Late Iron Age oppidum, potentially indicating that it is an example of dispersed urbanism.
-The first phase of this collaborative project is now in post-excavation.
-A second phase (with Ralf Hoppadietz) is now examining the Gallo-Roman sanctuaries at the heart of the complex, establishing that they overlie Late La Tene religious structures.
-(2) A biography of power: Bagendon ‘oppidum’ Underpinned by a major field project at this major Iron Age complex in Gloucestershire, UK, this project is exploring the changing nature of power and identity from the Iron Age to Roman period.
-Combining large-scale geophysical survey of the entire complex, analysis of old excavations, alongside new excavations, it is providing a radical new appreciation of the nature of this ‘oppidum’.
+Often regarded as the first towns north of the Alps, these developments have traditionally been studied in isolation.
+Underpinned by major field-based projects, my research explores the comparative context of these developments, demonstrating how they should best be viewed alongside a range of alternative urban trajectories, such as low-density urbanism, elsewhere in the world.
+Two major projects are reassessing these complexes, taking a landscape archaeology approach to understanding their role, origins and place within wider settlement patterns.
+(1) Examining the nature of Late Iron Age urbanism in Gaul: Through survey and excavation, this project has sought to understand the nature of the environs of the world renowned oppidum of Bibracte in Burgundy, France.
+Our discovery of a massive, contemporary unenclosed complex at Sources de l’Yonne, close to Bibracte, is demonstrating the more complex nature of the Late Iron Age oppidum, potentially indicating that it is an example of dispersed urbanism.
+The first phase of this collaborative project, conducted with colleagues from the USA, France and Germany, is now in post-excavation.
+A second phase (with Ralf Hoppadietz, Leipzig/ Bibracte EPPC) is now examining the Gallo-Roman sanctuaries at the heart of the complex, establishing that they overlie Late La Tene religious structures.
+(2) A biography of power: Bagendon ‘oppidum’.
+An extensive field project at this major Iron Age complex in Gloucestershire, UK, is currently in press.
+It explores the changing nature of power and identity from the Iron Age to Roman period.
+Combining large-scale geophysical survey of the entire complex with analysis of both historic and new excavations.
+It is providing a radical new appreciation of the nature of this ‘oppidum’ as a landscape of power, with earlier origins and more complex roles than previously envisaged.
+It radically reassesses how we should define these complexes and their socio-political importance at the turn of the 1st millennium BC.

 Historiography and European Iron Age research and agendas